kubernetes-sigs/kustomize/cmd/config/docs/commands/grep.md

 ## grep

-Search for matching Resources in a directory or from stdin
+[Alpha] Search for matching Resources in a directory or from stdin

 ### Synopsis

-  Search for matching Resources in a directory or from stdin.
+[Alpha] Search for matching Resources in a directory or from stdin.

   QUERY:
     Query to match expressed as 'path.to.field=value'.